yngfijiwtr/Arduino-Sensor-Data-Webpage/README.md

-Project designed by YngFijiWtr
+*Project designed by YngFijiWtr*

+**Arduino Sensor Data Logging**

-Arduino Uno R4 Wifi used for testing
+- Arduino Uno R4 Wifi used for testing

-There are two pictures uploaded of the website
+- There are two pictures uploaded of the website

-Sensor Data tracked over time displaying Today's data (every 30 minutes)

-and Yesterday's data
+- Sensor Data tracked over time displaying Today's data (every 30 minutes) and Yesterday's data

-Yesterday's data doesn't show up until it exists.
+- Yesterday's data doesn't show up until it exists.

-At midnight, the system pulls the time from the web and transfers data over to yesterday's graph
+- At midnight, the system pulls the time from the web and transfers data over to yesterday's graph

+**Credits**

-Google Charts JS library used in the HTML
+- Google Charts JS library used in the HTML

-I referenced the Arduino website for Wifi and RTC code and took off from there.
+- *I referenced the Arduino website for Wifi and RTC code and took off from there.*

-Temperature sensor math provided by Elegoo.com
+- Temperature sensor math provided by Elegoo.com

+**Parts Needed**

-(1) x 10k ohm resistor
+(1) x Arduino board with Wifi Capability like the Uno R4 (1) x 10k ohm resistor
 (1) x Thermistor Rated for 10K Ohm Resistor